DWilliames/paddy2-beta/README.md

 - [x] Re-layout the layers as soon as the alignment value is changed from the Inspector
 - [ ] Custom icon for each 'alignment group' within the layer list
 - [ ] Handle setting Alignment to more than one group at once
+- [ ] Hide vertical/horizontal alignment, based on if the group is stacked; and which direction it is stacked

 ---